-At the 2002 Olympic Games, we found something remarkable.
 Carbon Basewax Green, when applied EXTREMELY thick, is incredibly versatile.
 (Rub on very thick, iron in, smooth and let cool, then rub on thick and cork, then rub on thick and cork.
 Use Klister zone for hard track skis and go short with powder skis.)
-We found it tremendous in abrasive manmade snow or semi-transformed snow where we weren't sure whether to use kick wax or klister.
-The range was tremendous (it even worked with snow temperatures of -1F), the kick was "rollerski" and the glide was "skating ski".
-Since then, we have tested this extensively.
+This is especially effective in abrasive manmade snow or semi-transformed snow where one isn't sure whether to use kick wax or klister.
 We have found that in order for the Carbon Basewax Green to work very well (kick) it needs to be applied very thick.
 This will compromise glide, especially if not kept off the snow.
 For this reason, this special wax and application is recommended for difficult waxing conditions with multiple conditions around the course.
 It is highly resistant to icing and kicks on almost all types of snow.
-Since 2002, we have used this solution to win National Championships a couple times.
-It can be superb.
+Since 2002, we have used this solution to win many elite races.
+It can be superb in difficult conditions, especially those between klister and hard wax.